maartene/EscapeWithYourBooty/NOTES.md

 ## 🍅 Pomodoro 4
 - ✅ Refactor the tests
     - ✅ Test 'anUnsafeRouteOf1x2WithNavy' should be renamed to 'anUnsafeRouteBecauseOfSurroundingNavyShip()'
-- 🚧 Add 'time' as a degree of freedom
+- ✅ Start adding 'time' as a degree of freedom
     - ✅ Sea: "X0N" (Unsafe because the navy ship is in the surroundings of the pirate ship in turn )
+    - ✅ Extract 'nextSea' into seperate function (hard coded values still)
+    - ✅ Make an typealias for sea instead of a double array

+## 🍅 Pomodoro 5
-    - ⚠️ Calculate 'nextSea'
+    - ⚠️ Calculate 'nextSea' for arbitrary rectangular seas